Mother Nature Knows Best

 What can Cannabis Essential Oils (CEOs) do for You?

 Cannabis essential oils (don’t forget these are what people call terpenes) are an important part of CBD Hemp products.
 One reason is that cannabis essential oils promote the “entourage effect,” which you can read more about HERE.
 Why does this matter?
 Because when your body experiences the entourage effect, that means that the terpenes, CBD, and all the other parts of the plant are working together to boost the effectiveness of CBD in your body.
 This translates to your body having a greater response at a smaller dose.
 And who doesn’t want more of a good thing?

 Cannabis Essential Oils in CBD Products

 Cannabis essential oils - like all essential oils - have unique properties that promote different responses in the body.
-You can read more about CEI’s and their unique properties HERE.
+You can read more about CEO’s and their unique properties HERE.
 All CBD products have cannabis essential oils, but we take this one step further!
 By capturing the cannabis essential oils from the fresh hemp plant, we can select cannabis essential oils with specific properties we want to enhance in our products.
 An example would be adding myrcene (known for its relaxing and sleepy properties) into a CBD product to further promote rest and relaxation.

 Through steam distillation, we can make CBD products that are closer to the whole hemp plant than ever before - because, after years of farming and manufacturing, we have learned that Mother Nature knows best!